- What is this website?

 SuttaReadings.net is one person's website, and is not affiliated with any organization or institution.

 The Dhamma has always been essentially an oral tradition.
 Since the Buddha's day, generations of teachers have passed down the teachings to their students by way of the spoken word and through their living example.
 Although written sutta translations are invaluable in the careful study of Dhamma, rich new layers of meaning often emerge when hearing those same suttas read aloud.
-I am often astounded at how immediately and deeply the meaning of a sutta — even one I've read many times before — can penetrate my stubborn heart when I finally make the time to listen to it.
+I am often astounded at how immediately and deeply the meaning of a sutta — even one I've read many times before — can penetrate this stubborn heart when I finally make the time to listen to it.

 I invite you to download these readings, settle down in a quiet place with your laptop or iPod, close your eyes, rest your attention lightly on your breath, and open your ears.
 Imagine yourself in a peaceful forest setting on a warm day, sitting under the cooling shade of a tree, as the Buddha himself takes a breath and begins to speak...